noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 - **Is there a refund policy?**

-  There is no official refund policy, but you can use the app free for 30 days.
+  There is no official refund policy, but the app is free for 30 days.

-  If you experience any issues after buying the app, reach out to me, and I will try to help.
+  If you experience any problems after buying the app, just reach out to me, and I will do my best to help.

 - **Will Mac Mouse Fix still be Open Source now that it's monetized?**